| Title: | Construct and Compare scGRN from Single-Cell Transcriptomic Data |

 A data frame with 6 columns as follows:

-A character vector with the gene id identified from the manifoldAlignment
+gene A character vector with the gene id identified from the manifoldAlignment output.

 Benjamini, Y., and Yekutieli, D. (2001).
 The control of the false discovery rate in multiple testing under dependency.
 Annals of Statistics, 29, 1165-1188. doi: 10.1214/aos/1013699998.